realJustinLee/markdown_resume/README.md

 **Software Engineer** | **Mar 2019 - Feb 2020**

 - Designed and implemented an automated testing system with a result dashboard with `PyTest` and `scrapy`, integrated into the company's internal test platform using `RESTful` APIs and leveraged it into the everyday agile process of the team.
 - Provided `OneRT` Linux feed management and reduced the overall average bundle size by 5%.
 - Designed and Developed NISH Asset Management System Backend with `Flask` and `Docker`, integrated into the company's WeChat mini-app using `RESTful` APIs vastly improved the management of the site assets and saved 10% of the asset lost cost.
+- Awards
   1. 2019 2nd Most Popular National Instruments Tech Week Project.

 # Education